ShayMonsonego/search-Images-App-startLine-test-project-/README.md

 ### Project Overview
 This project is a web application developed for the first time using JavaScript, CSS, and HTML.
 The application serves as a dynamic gallery where users can search for and view images from Pixabay, with functionality to add images to favorites.
-### This is my initial attempt at implementing a responsive design using CSS, as well as my first experience working with JavaScript, having previously worked primarily with Java, C, and Python during my studies introduction
+**This is my initial attempt at implementing a responsive design using CSS, as well as my first experience working with JavaScript, having previously worked primarily with Java, C, and Python during my studies introduction
-This project is a web application developed for the first time using JavaScript, CSS, and HTML.
+This project is a web application developed  with using JavaScript, CSS, and HTML only!.
-The application serves as a dynamic gallery where users can search for and view images from Pixabay, with functionality to add images to favorites.
+The application serves as a dynamic gallery where users can search for and view images from Pixabay, with functionality to add images to favorites.**
-This is my initial attempt at implementing a responsive design using CSS, as well as my first experience working with JavaScript, having previously worked primarily with Java, C, and Python during my studies.

 ### Technologies Used
 HTML